confluentinc/examples/ccloud/docs/ccloud-stack.rst

 Advanced Options
 ================

+By default, the ``cloud-stack`` utility creates resources in the cloud provider ``aws`` in region ``us-west-2``.
+To create resources in another cloud provider or region other than the default, complete the following steps:

 #.
-By default, the ``cloud-stack`` utility creates resources in the cloud provider ``aws`` in region ``us-west-2``.
-To create resources in another cloud provider or region other than the default, use the |ccloud| CLI to view the available cloud providers and regions:
+View the available cloud providers and regions using the |ccloud| CLI:

    .. code-block:: bash